 Through the Student-Managed Investment Fund, finance majors explore applied investing.
 Students manage a portfolio of funds and decide on stocks to purchase and sell with a goal of long-term growth.
 They learn investment fundamentals, valuation techniques, and technical analysis.
 All finance majors explore one or more investment opportunities, which are forwarded to the student portfolio managers for consideration.
 Portfolio managers attempt to meet the dual objectives of increasing the long-run value of the portfolio combined with the short-run objective of providing student scholarships.
 Portfolio managers attend the annual Hodges Investment Forum in Dallas, Texas.

-Students in Free Enterprise (SIFE) is a student organization in the College of Business.
-SIFE uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.
+Enactus is a student organization in the College of Business.
+Enactus uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.

 As an AACSB accredited business school, the College of Business is eligible to pursue Beta Gamma Sigma (International Honors Society for Business students) and Beta Alpha Psi (International Honors Society for Financial Information Professionals with degrees in accounting, finance, or computer information sytems).